Solar wind from giant coronal hole expected to hit Earth just before 3I/ATLAS' closest approach

 Coronal hole on the outer atmosphere of the Sun, as well as the cooler dense plumes of plasma on December 15, 2025 [Image Source: Solar Dynamics Observatory (SDO)/NASA/Atmospheric Imaging Assembly (AIA) and Helioseismic and Magnetic Imager (HMI) science teams]

-The solar particles will arrive just before the close approach of Comet 3I/ATLAS, which will happen this Friday, December 19, 2025.
+The CMEs will arrive just before the close approach of Comet 3I/ATLAS, which will happen this Friday, December 19, 2025.
 Crucially, the comet poses no threat whatsoever to our planet, passing by at a distance of 167 million miles (1.798402 Astronomical Units), according to Sky Live.
 This separation is almost twice the distance between the Earth and the Sun.

 Gemini North captured new images of Comet 3I/ATLAS after it reemerged from behind the Sun on its path out of the Solar System (Cover Image Source: NOIRLab)